Criminal Records and Nondisclosure FAQs

 - Possession or promotion of child pornography

-- Unlawful restraint, kidnapping, or aggravated kidnapping of a person younger than 17 years of age
+- Unlawful restraint, kidnapping, or aggravated kidnapping of a minor

-- Attempt, conspiracy, or solicitation to commit any of the above offenses
+- Attempt, conspiracy, or solicitation to commit aforementioned offenses

 - Capital murder